But it is September now … / The World so far away (A Postcard from Die)(2021)

 The river, the mountain, the village, the house, the street ..

-Whilst walking and cycling, whilst stumbling and poking for hints, a story forms, darkness lurks, ambivalence gathers and amongst fairy tales memories of some of the lonely women of the area emerge and are submerged again.
+Whilst walking and cycling, whilst stumbling and poking for hints, a story forms, darkness lurks, ambivalence gathers and amongst fairy tales some of the region’s many lonely or solitary women and their stories surface and are submerged again.

-Departing from a collection of local anecdotes which feature not one, but, surprisingly, several solitary women the resulting array invites the viewer to contemplate the relation of subject and world, individual and society, dislocation, the shadow of death and the continuous flowing of the water in a river.
-And of course, it also ponders about autonomy, solitude, loneliness and alterity.
+Departing from a collection of local anecdotes the project it ponders about autonomy, solitude, loneliness and alterity and the resulting array invites the viewer to contemplate the relation of subject and world, individual and society, the shadow of death and the continuous flowing of the water in a river.
 The project will be re-staged in an evolved state at a later point of time (Winter/Spring 2022) together with a short artist publication.

 The Village